Women's Center Staff

 Erin holds a Master's degree in American Culture Studies from Bowling Green State University and a Bachelor's degree in American Studies and History with a minor in Women's and Gender Studies from Ramapo College of New Jersey.
 She has previously served as a Teaching Assistant at Bowling Green State University and as a Resident Assistant and Assistant Residence Director at Ramapo College.

 "Although I have worked at UC for over 20 years, it wasn’t until I worked for the Women’s Center that I felt that I had the opportunity to make a difference.
 Viewing the contagious energy and enthusiasm of our students as they grow is a great benefit of my job."

 "Feel free to drop by and say 'Hello!' or use our comfy couch for down time!"

-Ann holds a BS in liberal arts with concentrations in psychology, social work and criminal justice, and a minor in business.
+Ann holds a Bachelor's degree in Liberal Arts with concentrations in psychology, social work and criminal justice, and a minor in business.
 Currently, she is completing a post baccalaureate certificate in paralegal studies.

 “I love connecting with other students, organizations, faculty, and staff to learn from and support one another as we work towards social justice.
 I enjoy working together and creating a safer and more equitable campus for everyone.
 Working for the Women’s Center has given me the opportunity to provide education and opportunities for other students on campus who are interested in growing as feminists and student activists.”

 Maria holds a Bachelor's degree in Political Science and a in Communication Studies from Ohio University.
 She is a currently an MA/JD Candidate in Women’s, Gender, and Sexuality Studies.
 Maria has 5 years of experience creating educational outreach programs focused on gender-based violence.